finos/perspective/docs/md/development.md

 (WSL) and install the Linux distribution of your choice.

 Create symbolic links to easily access Windows directories and projects modified via Windows.
-This way you can modify any of the Perspective files using your favorite editors on Windows and build via Linux.
+This way, you can modify any of the Perspective files using your favorite editors on Windows and build via Linux.

 Follow the Linux specific instructions to install Emscripten and all